Climate-Index-AI/climate-data-science-project-plan/README.md

 ## Submission Instructions

 1. **Fork this repository**:
-   - Click on the "Fork" button at the top right corner of this page to create a copy of this repository on your GitHub account.
+   - Click on the "Fork" button in the top right corner of this page to create a copy of this repository on your GitHub account.
+Ensure that the forked repository is set to private.

 2. **Clone the forked repository**:
    - Clone the repository to your local machine using the command: